cloudscribe/sample-idserver/README.md

 IdentityServer4 enables you to stand up your own OpenIdConnect provider similar to those services by large companies, and it also provides federation so that you can combine those social authentication providers all in one service, ie you can optionally enable Facebook, Twitter, Microsoft, Google, or any other 3rd party OpenIdConnect provider into your IdentityServer4 OpenIdConnect Provider server.

-OpenIdConnect allows you to separate the authentication and authorization back end from the API's that will be protected and from the Client applications that will access the apis so that each can run as separaste web app installations.
+OpenIdConnect allows you to separate the authentication and authorization back end from the API's that will be protected and from the Client applications that will access the apis so that each can run as separate web app installations.
 Client applications can authenticate against the OpenIdConnect Provider which issues JWT authentication tokens.
-The client applications pass the JWT token as headers when making requests to the apis, and the apis can validate the tokens agsainst the OpenIdConnect Provider service.
+The client applications pass the JWT token as a header when making requests to the apis, and the apis can validate the tokens against the OpenIdConnect Provider service.

 ### About the Projects in the Solution